tmurphy3/tmurphy3/README.md

 <h4 align='center'>
   Welcome!
-My name is Tim Murphy, I'm a full Stack Developer with a passion for problem solving
+My name is Tim Murphy, I'm a full stack developer with a passion for problem solving
 </h4>

 <p align='center'>